Skip to content

 Implementation Notes

-• Required Fields: Every event must include eventType, customerId, experimentId, userId, sessionId, and timestamp
+• Required Fields: Every event must include eventType, customerId, experimentId, userId, and sessionId

 • Flat Structure: Event-specific data goes at the top level alongside common fields